ag00dwin/raman_hypmap/README.md

 ## Referencing

-For use of this code, please cite: ???
-Doi and further information will be added upon publication

-Please also reference Wang and Dai (2016) for the iterative polynomial smoothing method used for background reduction of spectra `bgr_process`.
+Please reference Wang and Dai (2016) for the iterative polynomial smoothing method used for background reduction of spectra `bgr_process`.
 Reference: Wang, T. and Dai, L., 2017.
 Background subtraction of Raman spectra based on iterative polynomial smoothing.
 Applied spectroscopy, 71(6), pp.1169-1179. doi: https://doi.org/10.1177/0003702816670915.

 The progress bar used in this code is from [user](https://stackoverflow.com/users/320726/6502) and full details are on [stackoverflow](https://stackoverflow.com/questions/6169217/replace-console-output-in-python)